-

 DESCRIPTION

 Damien is a former West Country solicitor who draws on extensive experience of criminal law and his time in the Crown Prosecution Service.
 “Blue Blood” is the fifteenth novel in the popular D I Nick Dixon crime series.
-When a body is found floating in Bridgewater Bay, and when the victim is identified as a serving police officer, executed at point blank range witha 3D printed gun, the Assistant Chief Constable is soon knocking on D I Dixon’s door, his wedding night or not.
-Damien adds another gripping crime with unforeseen twists and turns to the already full C V of D I Nixon.
+When a body is found floating in Bridgewater Bay, and when the victim is identified as a serving police officer, executed at point blank range with a 3D printed gun, the Assistant Chief Constable is soon knocking on D I Dixon’s door, his wedding night or not.
+Damien adds another gripping crime with unforeseen twists and turns to the already full C V of D I Dixon.

 Sponsored By: Battens Solicitors